Nyerguds/MobiusMapEditor/MANUAL.md

 Starting from v1.6.0.0, the editor has the ability to open the original games' .mix archives to open the missions inside it.
 However, the names of the files inside those archives are only stored as hashed numeric values created with a one-way hashing algorithm.
 This means that, to identify these files, lists of all the original file names are needed.
 The system to generate these names and their hash values is controlled by a set of ini files, of which the main definitions file is configured in the settings:

 * **MixContentInfoFile**: Contains the definitions of the supported games for which mix file content analysis can be done, and any additional files to be loaded to get all information for each game.
 By default, this is set to "Data\\mixcontent.ini".
+Note that there are also specific ini files for each game in that folder.
+These are not configured in the settings file, but are referenced from the primary "mixcontent.ini" file.

 ### Defaults